pyeve/eve/docs/quickstart.rst

     MONGO_PASSWORD = 'user'
     MONGO_DBNAME = 'apitest'

-Due to MongoDB *laziness*, we don't really need to create the collections in database.
-Actually, we don't even need to create the database: GET requests on an empty/non-existant DB will be served correctly (200 OK with an empty collection); DELETE/PATCH will receive appropriate responses (404 Not Found), and POST requests will create database and collections when needed.
-Keep in mind however that such an auto-managed database will most likely perform very poorly since it lacks any sort of optimized index.
+Due to MongoDB *laziness*, we don't really need to create the database collections.
+Actually, we don't even need to create the database: GET requests on an empty/non-existant DB will be served correctly (200 OK with an empty collection); DELETE/PATCH will receive appropriate responses (404 Not Found), and POST requests will create database and collections as needed.
+However, such an auto-managed database will perform very poorly since it lacks indexes and any sort of optimization.

 A More Complex Application
 --------------------------